 Why oh why is shading so hard?
 From all the people that wrote to me, telling what they find harder to do, shading is probably the one that pops up more often.
 Drawing hands and feet as well.

 And I gotta say, I’m with you folks!
 Here we are, our base colors are down, we choose our light source and we begin.
 Ha-ah!
 This time we’ll nail it!
 Until, at some point, we’ve completely forgotten about the light source.
 Among many other occurrences that make us cry a little bit.

 But!
 This doesn’t always need to be so chaotic.

 Keeping it simple is the trick here and I’m gonna help you with that.
 Some theory here and exercises there and, hopefully, at the end of this article, you’ll be the Shading Champion!

 Shading is a very important aspect of art.
 It gives depth, it brings emotion and can change the entire composition of your piece.

 So I'm here to teach you all you need to know with this light and shadow drawing tutorial.

 Without further ado, let’s go through everything you need to know about Shading Drawings and other pieces of art!

 What is Shading in Art?

-Before we start, let’s talk about what exactly is shading, and what is the purpose of using shadows in our art.
+Before we start, let’s talk about what exactly is shading, and what is the purpose of drawing shadows in our art.